• Skip to main content

 3. Don't overmix.
 Once the last addition of flour has been added to the batter, mix until you can just see a few streaks.
 This prevents over-mixing which in turn creates a tougher sponge.

-5. Check cake is done.
+5. Check the cake is done.
 The best way to check if your loaf is done is to insert a toothpick and if there are a couple of moist crumbs on it, then it's perfect.

 What's the difference between orange blossom water and orange extract?